Exterior Restoration Campaign

 Help Save A Local Icon!

 At the heart of the Mapleton-Fall Creek Neighborhood in Indianapolis stands Broadway's nearly 100-year-old historic bell tower.
 It rises as a beacon of hope and light that draws our neighbors inside for a wide variety of art, music, health, and community events.
-Broadway celebrates and cultivates the abundant gifts and talents of our neighbors, and is home to 21 Ministry Partners (including the Metropolitan Youth Orchestra, Iibada Dance Company, and Epsilon Theatrical Company).
+Broadway celebrates and cultivates the abundant gifts and talents of our neighbors, and is home to 30 Ministry Partners (including the Metropolitan Youth Orchestra, Iibada Dance Company, Arts With A Purpose, Pride of Indy Bands, and Epsilon Theatrical Company).

 Want to Save